Better-Planet-Laboratory/global-agland-2015/README.md

 ## Global Agricultural Lands in the year 2015
-This project is a continuation and update in methodology of the work from [Ramankutty et al. (2008)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2007GB002952), where we combine subnational level census data and FAOSTAT to develop a global spatial dataset of croplands and pastures on a graticule of 5 arcminutes (~10 $km^2$ at the equator) for supporting a huge variety of research topics, from land use, food security to climate change and biodiversity loss.
+This project is a continuation and update in methodology of the work from [Ramankutty et al. (2008)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2007GB002952).
+We combine subnational level census data and national level FAOSTAT data to develop a global spatial dataset of croplands and pastures on a graticule of 5 arcminutes (~10 $km^2$ at the equator).
+These maps support a huge variety of research topics, from land use and food security to climate change and biodiversity loss.
 This repo includes a full set of replicable code for reproduction, modification and testing.

 ### Data Sources and Processing
 - [FAOSTAT](FAOSTAT_data/README.md)